dreamineering/business-administration/docs/meta/user-guide-creation/01-preparation/README.md

 1. What primary business discipline?
 2. What secondary business disciplines?
-3. What [audience](../audience/) is this content for?
+3. Which [audience](../audience/) is this content for?
 Why?
-4. How frequently?
+4. [When](https://www.youtube.com/watch?v=7MiEWXA-JWk) is information relevant, and how frequently repeated?
-5. What does success look like?
+5. How important/useful is information to remember?
-6. What needs to be checked?
+6. What does success look like?
+What needs to be checked?
-7. What screencasts and screenshots exist?
+7. What screencasts should be add/linked?

 When describing an activity that requires tasks with multiple form interfaces include a workflow diagram.
 An image is worth a thousand words, after all.